newbiedev0/aggri_data_eda_powbi/README.md

 7)In west bengal the midnapur district is the largest rice producer with staggerin difference from other districts.

-8) after 2003 the wheat production in uttar pradesh increased consistently
+8) After 2003 the wheat production in uttar pradesh increased consistently

 9)finger millet production in india is in the pattern of decreasing steadily over last 50 years